viki0801/viki0801.github.io/README.md

 ### Signning up for a Github Account

-New users have to create an account before use it.
+New users have to create a Github account before use it.

 1. Open [Github](#https://www.github.com) website.
 2. Click **Sign up** in the upper-right corner of the page to register an account.